salrashid123/gcpdotnet/README.md

          --> ASP.NET Preview Templates
           --> Empty"

-The platforms that are domstrated here are:
+The platforms that are demonstrated here are:

 * [Appengine](#appengine)
 * [ContainerEngine](#containerengine)